Bob Katter: Political views

-Katter is known as an unabashed social conservative and agrarian socialist.
-His views on economic matters echo "Old Labor" policy as it was before the Australian Labor Party split of 1955 as he opposes privatisation and economic deregulation and strongly supports traditional Country Party statutory marketing.
+Katter is an agrarian socialist and social conservative.
+Like his father, his views on economic matters echo 1950s "Old Labor" policy as it was before the 1955 DLP split.
+He opposes privatisation and economic deregulation and strongly supports traditional Country Party statutory marketing.
+In an interview in 1994, he cited his political heroes as ALP figures Jack Lang and Ted Theodore and U.S. president Franklin D. Roosevelt, but said Lang was ultimately a failure and he was "aiming to be a John McEwen".
 The sobriquet 'Mad Katter' was coined by his opponents to describe his nationalistic developmentalism.
-He has a very sporadic attendance record in parliament, and by the end of 2019 had only attended 42% of votes on the floor of parliament, the lowest of any member of parliament.

-As of 2020, Katter described himself as belonging to the "hard left," citing his continuing membership of the Construction, Forestry, Maritime, Mining and Energy Union.
-In a 2022 interview with The Chaser, Katter claimed that he had never pledged allegiance to the Monarch of the United Kingdom when entering parliament.
+As of 2020, Katter described himself as belonging to the "hard left", citing his continuing membership of the Construction, Forestry, Maritime, Mining and Energy Union.
+In a 2022 interview with The Chaser, Katter claimed that he had never pledged allegiance to the Queen of Australia when entering parliament.

 Abortion

+In 1980, Katter seconded a motion by Don Lane calling on the Queensland state government to "protect the lives of unborn Queensland children being killed by abortion".

-In 2006 Bob Katter voted against a bill which would increase the availability of abortion drugs.
+In 2006, Katter voted against a federal bill which would increase the availability of abortion drugs.